 Normal contact lens wear should not result in bacterial keratitis however poor contact lens practice or poor hygiene can lead to eye infections including

 - Sleeping in contact lenses overnight - unless wearing continuous wear lenses

 - Storing or rinsing contact lenses in tap water

 - Topping up lens solution

 - Sharing contact lenses

-If you are a contact lens wearer and notice any eye pain, redness, decreased vison, photophobia etc, then remove your lenses and seek advise from your Optomatris or GP.
+If you are a contact lens wearer and notice any eye pain, redness, decreased vision, photophobia etc, then remove your lenses and seek advice from your Optometrist or GP.

 How is Bacterial Keratitis Treated?

-The most common treatment for bacterial keratitis is a cause of anti biotics, there are normally in the form of a cream or eye drops, you should see improvement of symptom within 48 hours and significant improvement within a week, if you see no change in your condition, you should return to you eye care professional as they may need to check for fungal Keratitis.
+The most common treatment for bacterial keratitis is a cause of antibiotics, which are normally in the form of a cream or eye drops, you should see improvement in symptoms within 48 hours and significant improvement within a week, if you see no change in your condition, you should return to you eye care professional as they may need to check for fungal Keratitis.